CEatBTU/FGPU/README.md

 ## Supported Platforms / Tools

 - The current version of the repository has been tested in both Windows and Linux.
-- The implementation was tested in Xilinx Vivado v2016.2 and v2017.2, but only a 1CU with atomic implementation version is working on the v2017.2
+- The implementation was tested in Xilinx Vivado v2017.2, v2019.2, and v2020.2.
 - The simulation was tested in Mentor ModelSim 2020.1
 - The VHDL code uses some VHDL-2008 constructs, which may be unsupported in some tools.
-- Only the [Zynq-7000 ZC706] and the [ZedBoard] boards are currently supported.
-    - We are currently working on extending the support for other boards.
-- Only limited testing has been done with changing the the FGPU hardware parameters (size etc.).
-The current settings in `fgpu_definitions.vhd` have worked in the implementation and simulation flows.
+- Easily portable to ZYNQ devices.
+For Ultrascale+ architecture, check branch ultrascale.

 ## Known Bugs